tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 ==============================

 One of the first steps towards automating repetitive tasks is to become familiar with the command line.
-In this chapter we will accomplish this using the command line to extract the UniProt identifiers for all human proteins in Swiss-Prot.
+In this chapter we will accomplish this by using the command line to extract UniProt identifiers for all human proteins in Swiss-Prot.

 You will get the most benefit from this chapter if you work through the example as you go along.
-You are therefore encouraged to open up a terminal now!
+You are therefore encouraged to open up a terminal now (:numref:`terminal`)!

+.. _terminal:
 .. figure:: images/terminal.png
    :alt: Bash shell running in a Mac Terminal.